currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      Angular uses property binding; there is no built-in *show* directive.
+      Currin uses property binding; there is no built-in *show* directive.
       For hiding and showing elements, bind to the HTML `hidden` property.

       To conditionally display an element, place the element's `hidden` property in square brackets and